unbounded-tech/workflow-vnext-tag/README.md

 # workflow-vnext-tag

 This repository offers a universal approach to versioning, tagging, and changelogs in a language-agnostic way by using the `vnext` CLI tool.
-It can be adapted for various CI/CD systems including GitHub Actions and GitLab CI.
+It can be adapted for various CI/CD systems including GitHub Actions, GitLab CI, Tekton, ArgoCD Workflows, and more.

 ## Overview